dmeehan1968/junie-explorer/README.md

 - **Series Toggling**: Users can switch between viewing metrics aggregated by Project or broken down by Model.
 - **Data Source**: Model breakdown data is derived from `LlmResponseEvent` metrics.
 - **API Support**: The `/api/projects/graph` endpoint accepts a `breakdown=model` parameter to return detailed datasets.
+- **Loading State**: A loading indicator is displayed during data fetches (with 200ms delay).
+- **Improved Visualization**: Better rendering of 'week' based groupings and ensures legends are visible for model-based views even for single projects.

 ### Worker Bundling